 Modern Rolex watches are made from 904L steel for extra corrosion resistance.

 Next, all dive watches, whether digital or mechanical, must have some form of device to allow the wearer to measure elapsed time, up to one hour.
 Typically, for mechanical watches, this is taken care of by a rotating bezel.

+Diving watches are required to be highly legible.
+This is a good thing for humans wearing these watches above water as being able to read a watch is of prime concern.
 The minute markings on the dial, too, must be easily readable and they, as well as the hands, must have a visibility from 25cm in total darkness.
 An indication that the watch is running, such as luminous material on the seconds hand, is a further prerequisite.

 Dive watches generally have distinguishable indexes at the four cardinal points, and particularly the 12 o’clock position, to help prevent disorientation in poor light.

 The Lume on a dive watch needs to meet ISO standards.

 To recreate the effects of typical recreational Scuba life, dive watches undergo a range of carefully regulated tests to simulate the conditions in which they are expected to operate.